NecrosUA/arduino/README.md

 # arduino
-Unfinished project of gowbox on arduino mega.
+Unfinished project of growbox on arduino mega.

 Now works all basic function which need for growing any plant:
 1) Day night function